 Mark completed his postgrad studies in cybersecurity at Harvard University and is certified as a Seized Computer Evidence Recovery Specialist (SCERS) by the Department of Homeland Security.

-Mark is a member of the Minnesota Lawyers Professional Responsibility Board and serves on its Opinions Committee.
+Mark is a member of the Minnesota Lawyers Professional Responsibility Board and serves as Chairman of its Opinion Committee.